umeshramya/jwt-http/README.md

 ```

 ## Login Code useing middlewere
-**Login route and its middle were has to be First route before any middle were or route declered**
+Login route and its middle were
 ```
     //middlewere for login
     var loginMiddleWere = function(req, res, previous){